For a faster, more profitable home sale

 It seems like a good idea at first; get out of bed, exercise, then jump in the shower.

-But eventually that rowing machine or bicycle becomes a relic of good intentions, functioning instead, as a clothes hanger, and taking up valuable floor space in your bedroom.
+But eventually that rowing machine or bicycle becomes a relic of good intentions, functioning instead as a clothes hanger and taking up valuable floor space in your bedroom.

 For tiny bedrooms, see small bedroom decorating ideas for tips on making a small space appear larger.

 Personal items like dirty clothing is a real buyer turn-off.
 Keep the dirty clothes hamper out of sight by placing it in a closet or the laundry room.

 When buyers are looking at a home, they don't want to see evidence that people actually live there.

 As they make their way through your home, they are envisioning how their furniture will look, and coming across personal items will make that difficult for them.

 This is probably the most challenging problem for sellers-- trying to depersonalize their home by keeping signs of daily life out of sight.